 - increase in unit-linked AUM, which led to a higher PVFP.
-As the higher value generates greater sensitivity, this caused an increase in the market and life underwriting components of the SCR; - reduction in decrement assumptions led to a longer projected duration and hence greater sensitivity to shocks; - increase in the mass lapse SCR due to reduction in internal cost assumptions on the Branch portfolio; - the reduction in the interest rate risk SCR was due primarily to a change in treatment, which was offset by a corresponding movement in the Loss Absorbing Capacity of Technical Provisions (LACTP), the net impact being neutral.
-The interest rate risk SCR (net of LACTP) was more stable over the year. - The impact of the loss absorbing capacity of deferred taxes follows the increase in deferred tax liabilities in the Own Funds.
+As the higher value generates greater sensitivity, this caused an increase in the market and life underwriting components of the SCR; - increase in the equity SCR due to the change in the symmetric adjustment set by EIOPA and a higher equity exposure; - the reduction in the currency risk SCR was due to a decrease of the exposure on the Branch portfolio; - increase in the mass lapse SCR due to the rise of the PVFP; - the evolution of the loss absorbing capacity of technical provisions is related to the higher interest rates observed in 2021 compared to previous year; - the impact of the loss absorbing capacity of deferred taxes follows the increase in deferred tax liabilities in the Own Funds.